Jan Erasmus Quellinus: Life

 He traveled back via Frankfurt am Main in 1659.
 According to his own record he met there with Matthäus Merian the Younger.
 He recounted that he saw some beautiful paintings of Merion, in particular a full-length portrait of the Emperor, possibly Leopold I on horseback.
 Upon his return to Antwerp in 1660 he joined the Antwerp Guild of Saint Luke as a 'wijnmeester', i.e. the son of a member of the Guild.
 The next year he married Cornelia Teniers, the daughter of painter David Teniers the Younger.
 Jan Erasmus Quellinus received many commissions including a large commission for paintings destined for Antwerp's Saint Michael's Abbey.

 Around 1680 Quellinus worked in Vienna for the Habsburg court as a court painter to Emperor Leopold I. Among other works, the most important commission he completed was a series of 15 ceiling paintings on events in the life of Charles V, Holy Roman Emperor.
 Some of these works are now in the Kunsthistorisches Museum in Vienna.

 He returned to Antwerp where between the years 1685 and 1712 he worked on many commissions for churches in Antwerp and throughout Flanders.
-He also had many pupils including Anthoni Schoonjans, Simon de Marets, Jan Carel van Eyck, Guiliam Draeger (1668–69), Christoffel Franciscus Ponsel, Jacobus de Play (1669-1670), Peeter Heymans, Franciscus Carnonckel, Franciscus Cuylen, Hieronymus Galle (1673–74), Joseph van den Kerckhoven, Davit van den Heuvel, Francis Cools, Allowisius de Meyere, Jan-Baptist Hyacint Breydel, Gaspar (or Jasper) de Cantelbeeck (1685–86), Jan François Blondeau and Jacobus Blondeau (1697–98).
+He also had many pupils including Anthoni Schoonjans, Simon de Marets, Jan Carel van Eyck, Guiliam Draeger (1668–69), Christoffel Franciscus Ponsel, Jacobus de Play (1669–1670), Peeter Heymans, Franciscus Carnonckel, Franciscus Cuylen, Hieronymus Galle (1673–74), Joseph van den Kerckhoven, Davit van den Heuvel, Francis Cools, Allowisius de Meyere, Jan-Baptist Hyacint Breydel, Gaspar (or Jasper) de Cantelbeeck (1685–86), Jan François Blondeau and Jacobus Blondeau (1697–98).

 From 1712 the artist resided and worked in Mechelen where he died on 11 March 1715.

 Work

 Quellinus was principally a history painter who also painted the occasional portrait.
 He had an extensive output supported by a large workshop.
 His style is closely related to that of his father's Classicism.
 As a result, art historians have difficulty attributing some works to either artist.
 He developed further on the Classicism of his father linking it with the influence of Paolo Veronese from whom he borrowed grandeur and various dynamic details.
 Unlike his father he liked to incorporate in his paintings grand architectural elements which were derived from the Palladian buildings he had seen in Northern Italy.

-As was common practice at the time, he collaborated with specialist painters in Antwerp such as the still life painter Jan Fyt and landscape painter Jan Baptist Huysmans.
+As was common practice at the time, he collaborated with specialist painters in Antwerp such as the landscape painter Jan Baptist Huysmans.
 Quellinus would typically provide the architectural elements or staffage in these collaborative works.